 by Sheldon Ticket alert!
 In two weeks time we’ll be kicking off our touring schedule for 2016 with our highly popular tour of Tower Hamlets Cemetery Park!
 Opened as the last of the ‘Magnificent Seven’ Cemeteries in 1841; Tower Hamlets wasn’t quite the success its shareholders had hoped for – the rich flocked to West […]Read More Murder, War & Gore: A Trip to the Long-Gone East End

-by Sheldon Frederick Lane had not slept well.
+Frederick Lane had not slept well.
 As the understudy to one of the leading lights of the Victorian acting world, his mind was already fraught with nerves, but the dream he’d endured the night before had shaken him badly.
-On Thursday 16th December 1897; his mind had been haunted by a terrible dream he’d experienced the night before. […]Read More The Life and Death of William Terriss
+On Thursday 16th December 1897; his mind had been haunted by a terrible dream he’d experienced the night before.
+In […]Read More The Life and Death of William Terriss